openaia/debmodel/README.md

 # Build OpenAIA Pre-trained Models

+Instructions of how to build OpenAIA Model Management at docker host.

 ## Pull docker-container

 Install the [docker](https://docs.docker.com/engine/install/ubuntu/) and it is recommended to use associated docker image that openaia required.